nuzlanrasjid/nuzlanrasjid.github.io/_projects/wgcna-analysis-010926.md

 ## Methods

-**1. Data preparation.** Loaded the raw METABRIC table into R and programmatically separated it into three column groups — clinical annotations, somatic mutation flags, and gene expression values — based on naming pattern and data type.
+**1. Data preparation.** Loaded the raw data into R and separated it into three column groups, e.g., clinical annotations, somatic mutation flags, and gene expression values, based on naming pattern and data type.
 Built a sample × gene expression matrix and a matching sample × trait matrix, and verified that both were aligned to the same sample order.